- Advertisement -spot_img

 Although there are certainly many forms of eCommerce and many business models, one of the most common types of online retailing involves merchants purchasing products from wholesalers and selling those products at a reasonable premium to consumers.
-A good relationship with customers may lead to favourable prices, generous terms, improved availability, and even the occasional buyback.
-With these sorts of opportunities at stake, it can be very important for online retailers to nurture relationships with key manufacturers and distributors.
+A good relationship with customers may lead to favorable prices, generous terms, improved availability, and even the occasional buyback.
+With these sorts of opportunities at stake, it can be very important for online retailers to nurture supplier relationship with key manufacturers and distributors.

 In this business model, the retailer is dependent on the supplier—a manufacturer or distributor—for setting prices, payment terms, shipment dates, and even determining if a product is available at all.